DuffleOne/infra/README.md

 4. Run `dnscontrol push` to build the records

 ## hosts

+For each K8s node, run the scripts:

+- `./k8s-support/provision/bash.sh`
+- `./k8s-support/kube-node.sh`

+Then have them join the cluster.
+Ensure to label them appropriately so any software that requires access to the NAS can access it.

+## hosts (legacy)

 Two hosts are referenced: ant-man and zero-damage. ant-man must run on the same network as the PLEX server and it's filesystem, zero-damage can run anywhere, but has a wireguard connection to ant-man.